Prokuon/watchy-TOAHI/README.md

 * [sun-angle-calculator](https://github.com/sandervanthul/sun-angle-calculator)

-  Utilized code from this repository to calculate solar azimut and eleuation angles
+  Utilized code from this repository to calculate solar azimut and elevation angles